TomasGaj/Arduino_vibrometer/README.md

 KiCAD 6.0 was used.
 It's tested and working.
 Arduino is used only to send out ADC values together with time stamps.
-C# application is coming, I am eliminating few last bugs.
-It will calculate frequency of harmonic vibrating object.
+C# application is coming.
-I was not able to eliminate noise in USB supply (50 Hz), so I use additional 9V battery - I am working on eliminating this.
+I was not able to eliminate noise in USB supply (50 Hz), so I use additional 9V battery.

 ## About the physical principle

 It's light intensity distance sensor.
 The closer the object is, the more light is reflected back to phototransistor.
-However, the correct distance can not be measured without calibration, because different surfaces reflect different % of the light back.
-This will be solved by more advanced HW version later (hopefully I'll not give up the topic :-)
-Working distance is few cm.
+However, the correct distance can not be measured without calibration.
+This will be solved later (I hope :-) Working distance is few cm.
 It can be also used as a detector of infra light intensity modulation.
 (for example you can measure what frequency has lamp on your table in the office ;-)